TritonDataCenter/rfd/rfd/0138/README.md

 # RFD 138 Multi-subnet Admin Networks

 Today, the admin network consists of a single subnet over which all of the services across each host and rack communicate.
-The goal of this change is to increase scalability and reduce size of L2 domain, by changing to a Clos (spine leaf) topology.
-The result of this change will be support for a multi-subnet admin networks so that each rack will be on its own L2 admin broadcast domain, and rack-to-rack (cross subnet) traffic will be done via L3 switching.
+The goal of this change is to allow multiple admin subnets within a single AZ so that deployments can scale the number of CNs, while keeping a reduced L2 domain, and allow for Clos (spine leaf) network topologies.
+Triton and Manta administration tools will be updated to allow provisioning to an "admin" network pool which aggregates all of the admin subnets.

 ## Feature
 The feature will allow for CNs to be assigned different networks over which admin traffic will traverse.
 Each one of these networks will need to be part of an admin network pool.
 When a CN boots it will be assigned a nic from the network in the "admin" network pool that matches the desired nictag.

-This feature is dependent upon [RFD 48](../0043/README.md), and a prerequisite for OPS-RFD 27.
+This feature is dependent upon [RFD 43](../0043/README.md), and a prerequisite for OPS-RFD 27.

 ## DHCP (sdc-booter) considerations